 Pisa and Piazza dei Miracoli

 The thing about Pisa is that you get limited time there if you choose this destination as part of a combination shore excursion with Florence.
-Some say it’s not worth the short visit and it’s best to spend more time in Florence.
+Some say it’s not worth the short visit and spending more time in Florence is best.